The first full day in Arizona is for light hiking and bidding a fond farewell to rafting friends.

 Today, Lee's Ferry is a sophisticated campground plus boat and raft launching facility that annually starts thousands of adventurous souls on the experience of a lifetime.
 Lee's Ferry also marks the official beginning of the 277-mile-long (443 KM) Grand Canyon.
 It is interesting to listen, watch and capture documentary photographs as rafts are loaded and final instructions are issued by the crew.
 The rafts are away at 10:30 AM.

 The few photos following were forwarded from participants of the rafting adventure as evidence of their leisurely float down the Colorado River.

 Along the return drive to Page, there is a short hike from the highway to Horseshoe Bend for a scenic opportunity to look deep into the canyon at a beautiful bend in the Colorado River.
 Best efforts are used to capture compromised photographs, standing on the edge of the canyon precipice, at the highest point possible to access.
 The camera lens is not quite wide enough to capture the entire image.

 The afternoon is dedicated to sightseeing at Wahweap Marina and around the west shore of Lake Powell, a few miles north of Page.
 The leisurely afternoon of sightseeing is spent along the shoreline of this recreational lake created by the construction of the Glen Canyon Dam.
 There are huge land and water based recreational opportunities in this area.
-Lake Powell is a goldmine of opportunity but there is controversy about it's effect on the Colorado River eco-system.
+Lake Powell is a goldmine of scenic and adventure based opportunity but there is controversy about it's effect on the Colorado River eco-system.

 Tomorrow will be a busy day dedicated to touring the Upper and Lower Antelope Slot Canyons a short distance to the south-east of Page, Arizona, USA.